-Transverse myelitis is a rare neurological condition in which the entire width of the spinal cord becomes inflamed.
-This can cause nerve damage and pain.
-As a result, people with this condition can have weakness or numbness in their limbs and problems with movement.
+Transverse myelitis is a rare neurological condition in which the entire width of the spinal cord becomes inflamed, causing nerve damage and pain.
+People with this condition have weakness or numbness in their limbs, and they may also have issues with movement.

-- Back pain, or shooting pain in the legs or arms or around the torso
+- Shooting pain in the legs, arms, or around the torso

 - Weakness in the arms and legs